Archive product

 Advantages of Italian Pastamancini pasta over other similar products

-Threshed wheat is cleaned and stored using cold techniques, bringing it to a temperature of 18°C, ideal for halting insect and mold activity without chemical treatments.
-Different varieties of grains are mixed into a single blend that characterizes the pasta’s vintage.
+The threshed wheat is cleaned and stored using cold techniques, bringing it to a temperature of 18°C, ideal for halting insect and mold activity without chemical treatments.
+Different varieties of grains are mixed into a single blend that characterizes the pasta batch of the year.

 Wheat grains are milled into semolina with granulation suitable for Mancini's pasta production method.
 Milling is carried out continuously throughout the year, allowing the company to produce pasta always from fresh semolina, which is key to achieving a product with a distinctive wheat aroma and flavor.

-Perfection at Pasta Mancini begins in the fields but becomes concrete in the pasta factory: the roughness of spaghetti and short pasta results from using bronze dies rather than Teflon, as in the food industry.
-The dough is pushed towards a round perforated disc, as was done decades ago, rather than a rectangular one, as is common in nearly every pasta factory today.
+Excellence at Pasta Mancini begins in the fields but is realized in the pasta factory: the roughness of spaghetti and short pasta results from using bronze dies instead of Teflon, as in the food industry.
+The dough is pushed towards a round perforated disc, as was done decades ago, rather than a rectangular one, as is common in nearly every modern pasta factory.
 This ensures even pressure, providing greater uniformity, especially in long formats.

-To preserve and enhance the important nutritional properties of Mancini wheat, special drying recipes have been developed for each pasta shape based on a combination of temperature, humidity, ventilation, and resting principles.
-Mancini pasta is dried at temperatures below 55°C, with peaks no higher than 36°C. These values mean a drying time ranging from 24 to 44 hours depending on the format, guaranteeing a full-value and tasty product.
+To preserve and enhance the important nutritional properties of Mancini wheat, special drying recipes have been developed for each pasta shape based on the combination of temperature, humidity, ventilation, and resting principles.
+Mancini pasta is dried at temperatures below 55°C, with peaks no higher than 36°C. These values mean a drying time ranging from 24 to 44 hours depending on the shape, guaranteeing a full-flavor and high-quality product.

-Each Mancini pasta package displays the harvest year as proof of the artisanal pasta factory's mission: to produce pasta only from wheat that grows directly in the surrounding fields.
-Since January 2021, the packaging features a QR code printed on the bottom, which, when scanned, allows instant access—without intermediaries—to quantitative and temporal data from the four main production phases, verifiable through Blockchain technology.
+Every Mancini pasta package displays the harvest year as proof of the artisanal pasta factory's mission: to produce pasta only from wheat that grows directly in the surrounding fields.
+Since January 2021, the packaging features a QR code printed on the bottom, which, when scanned, allows instant access to quantitative and temporal data from the four main production phases, verifiable through Blockchain technology.

 Manufacturer information